ozthe2/ozthe2.github.io/_posts/2019-03-02-AOVPN-Using-Task-Scheduler-to-run-VPNProfile-script.md

 ![](/assets/images/AOVPN-TS/2.PNG)

-3. Give your task a name, in this example it's called *AOVPN Tsting* and then click the *Change User or Group...* button.
+3. Give your task a name, in this example it's called *AOVPN Testing* and then click the *Change User or Group...* button.

 ![](/assets/images/AOVPN-TS/3.PNG)